blackingg/shelf/README.md

 ### **Notifications**

-- UI for displaying stacked notifications (success/error/info)
+- Global notification system for success, error, and info alerts.

 ---